dhis2/training-docs/content/android/tg_trackerprogram.md

 TEI enrollment history and new enrollment (Program Enrollment) : Users can see the complete historical records of the TEI.
 Clicking on the upper right corner menu, select "Program Enrollments".
 A list of "Active enrollments" will be displayed, followed by a list of "Past enrollments" (completed or canceled), followed by the programs in which the TEI could be enrolled.
 Users can also return to the "TEI Dashboard" without any program' by selecting "All enrollments".

 Delete TEI's & Enrollments : To delete a TEI or an enrollment, select the desired option in the three dots menu of TEI dashboard.
-Local TEI or Enrollment will be deleted from the database.
+Local TEI or Enrollments will be deleted from the database.
 Records that has been previously synced with the server will be marked for deletion if the user has the following authorities:

 * F_ENROLLMENT_CASCADE_DELETE
 * F_TEI_CASCADE_DELETE

 Group view of Program stages in TEI Dashboard : The TEI Dashboard offers the possibility to change the list of events from the chronological view to a stage grouping view.
 The stage grouping view will group and collapse the events per program stage.
 Each program stage group can be expanded by the user and the events will be displayed chronologically.

-STOP : Ask the participants if they have any questions
+#### STOP : Ask the participants if they have any questions